chethanmandya/SOLID-Principles/README.md

 4. The SOLID acronym was first introduced by Michael Feathers

 SOLID Acronym

-S : Single Responsibility Principle (SRP)
+- S : Single Responsibility Principle (SRP)
-O : Open closed Principle (OSP)
+- O : Open closed Principle (OSP)
-L :  Liskov substitution Principle (LSP)
+- L :  Liskov substitution Principle (LSP)
-I  :  Interface Segregation Principle (ISP)
+- I  :  Interface Segregation Principle (ISP)
-D : Dependency Inversion Principle (DIP)
+- D : Dependency Inversion Principle (DIP)

-If we don’t follow SOLID Principles we
+If we don’t follow SOLID Principles
-1. End up with tight or strong coupling of the code with many other modules/applications
+1. We end up with tight or strong coupling of the code with many other modules/applications
 2. Tight coupling causes time to implement any new requirement, features or any bug fixes and some times it creates unknown issues
 3. End up with a code which is not testable
 4. End up with duplication of code